-In the “logic” stage (roughly grades five through eight), children learn to analyze, question, discern and evaluate.
+Children learn to analyze, question, discern and evaluate in the “logic” stage (roughly grades five through eight).
 Students learn to think through arguments, pay attention to cause and effect, and begin to see how facts fit together.
 We study algebra and how to propose and support a thesis at this stage.

 Teachers facilitate learning activities that intentionally allow Middle School students to analyze and integrate content from all subjects, investigate global issues, answer complex questions, and develop solutions for real-world problems.
 As a result, our students build self-confidence, strengthen leadership skills, and lead the school in faith.